Configuring Bacularis#

 Users#

 Besides of restricted pages access there is also possible to assign dedicated Bacula resources (jobs, clients, storages …etc.) to users.
 This way each user (or an user group) can access to restricted Bacula resources.
 This feature uses a Bacula Console ACL functions.
-To setup this type of restricted access, please visit Access to Bacula resources chapter.
+To set up this type of restricted access, please visit Access to Bacula resources chapter.

 Autochanger management#